 See How to find out if a game will work on your Windows 10 device for more information on how to check your device.

-We recommend that you check the device specifications first to make sure your device meets the minimum requirements.
+We recommend that you check the device specifications before purchasing the game to make sure your device meets the minimum requirements.

 Call of Duty: Infinite Warfare requires a minimum of 52 to 133 GB of free hard drive space to download, depending on which bundle you own.

 To determine how much available disk space your device has:

 If you have more than one drive or partition, make a note of the one with the most available space.
 Under the Save locations section, make sure that New apps will save to: is set to that drive or partition.

 Note If you’ve already started downloading the game, cancel and restart the installation to allow the game to be saved to the new location.

 If you’ve already installed Call of Duty: Infinite Warfare and you want to change the location from one drive to another: